tjone270/minqlx/README.md

 extra functionality and allows scripting of server behavior through an embedded Python interpreter.

-The mod has been tested on Debian 7 and 8, Ubuntu 14.04 and 16.10.
-At the moment it only officially supports the x64 build of the server, but you can try building [this fork](https://github.com/em92/minqlx/tree/x86-support) for x86 support.
+The mod has been tested on Debian 7, 8 and 9, Ubuntu 14.04 and 16.10.
+Supports both x64 and x86 builds of the server.

 As of writing, development of the core is pretty much dead save for the occasional pull request.